xnyan/domino/README.md

 /benchmark is the source code of benchmark clients.

+/azure has scripts of using Azure CLI to create a clueter on Azure.

+/exp-azure has the scripts to repeat the experiments on Azure in the Domino paper.

 ## Experiments on Azure

 Please refer to the README file under $GOPATH/src/domino/exp-azure to run experiments on Azure.